In this article, you will learn:

 Backdrafting is a serious issue.
 Turn off the furnace immediately and contact a professional HVAC technician to inspect the system and address the cause of the backdraft.

-Schedule a Flue Inspection & Furnace Maintenance in the Chicagoland Area
+Schedule a Flue Inspection & Furnace Maintenance in the Chicagoland and NW Indiana Areas

-At ABC, we're proud to offer top-of-the-line furnace maintenance services throughout the Chicago area.
+At ABC, we're proud to offer top-of-the-line furnace maintenance services throughout the Chicago and NW Indiana areas.
 When you contact us for a furnace tune-up, we will thoroughly inspect your flue, check the condition of the pipe, measure flue gases, and more.
 Plus, we'll check, clean, and adjust all other major components of your furnace to ensure it's ready to work reliably all winter long!
 Call 888-868-6667 or contact us online to schedule a flue inspection and furnace maintenance in Chicago!

 Our Blog